Azure/Azure-Verified-Modules/docs/content/contributing/terraform/terraform-contribution-flow/_index.md

 {{< hint type=important >}}

-Each Terraform AVM module will have its own GitHub Repository in the [`Azure`](https://github.com/Azure) GitHub Organization as per [SNFR19](/Azure-Verified-Modules/specs/shared/#id-snfr19---category-publishing---registries-targeted).
+Each Terraform AVM module will have its own GitHub repository in the [`Azure`](https://github.com/Azure) GitHub Organization as per [SNFR19](/Azure-Verified-Modules/specs/shared/#id-snfr19---category-publishing---registries-targeted).

-This repo will be created by the Module Owners and the AVM Core team collaboratively, including the configuration of permissions as per [SNFR9](/Azure-Verified-Modules/specs/shared/#id-snfr9---category-contributionsupport---avm--pg-teams-github-repo-permissions)
+This repository will be created by the Module owners and the AVM Core team collaboratively, including the configuration of permissions as per [SNFR9](/Azure-Verified-Modules/specs/shared/#id-snfr9---category-contributionsupport---avm--pg-teams-github-repo-permissions)

 {{< /hint >}}

-Module contributors are expected to fork the corresponding repository and work on a branch from within their fork, before then creating a Pull Request (PR) back into the repository's `main` branch.
+Module contributors are expected to fork the corresponding repository and work on a branch from within their fork, before then creating a Pull Request (PR) back into the source repository's `main` branch.

 To do so, simply navigate to your desired repository, select the `'Fork'` button to the top right of the UI, select where the fork should be created (i.e., the owning organization) and finally click 'Create fork'.

-{{< hint type=important >}}
+{{< hint type=note >}}

 If the module repository you want to contribute to is not yet available, please get in touch with the respective module owner which can be tracked in the [Terraform Resource Modules index](https://azure.github.io/Azure-Verified-Modules/indexes/terraform/tf-resource-modules/) see `PrimaryModuleOwnerGHHandle` column.